What Is a Good APR for a Credit Card?

 What’s a Good Credit Card APR?

 Credit card APRs tend to rise over time, so what counts as a “good” APR for a credit card also increases.
-The national average credit card APR is 15.09%, according to a February report from the Federal Reserve.
-On accounts assessing interest, the average is 16.91%.
-An APR below the average of 17.57% would be considered a good APR.
+The national average credit card APR is 14.52%, according to a May report from the Federal Reserve.
+On accounts assessing interest, the average is 15.78%.

 Regardless of what the average credit card APR is at any given time, when it comes to the interest rate on your debt, seek out the lowest rate possible.
 In the end, finding a good APR depends on your credit score and the kinds of cards you apply for.

 It’s rare, but not impossible, to find and qualify for a card with a single-digit APR.
-These cards may have few, if any, perks beside the low rate.
+These cards may have few if any, perks besides the low rate.
 Credit cards offered by credit unions also tend to carry lower interest rates, but you need to be a member of the credit union to apply.

 Types of cards with higher rates include rewards credit cards, store credit cards, and secured credit cards.
 Issuers tend to charge higher rates on these cards to cover the cost of paying out card benefits or recovering losses from people who don’t make payments.